-Most Indian students opt for a Masters program for the benefits we have enlisted below.
-Graduating from these MS degrees in Ireland guarantees high chances of employment in Ireland.
+Most Indian students opt for a Master’s program for the benefits we have enlisted below.
+Graduating with these above MS degrees in Ireland guarantees high chances of employment in Ireland.

 Some benefits grace you even before you start your journey!

 …and you can still study at Irish universities such as Trinity and UCD.
-Irish universities, that are in the same league as the US universities, which require GRE accept Indian students even without a GRE score.
+Irish universities, which are in the same league as the US universities, which require GRE accept Indian students even without a GRE score.

 The answer is…

 As long as you can explain the gap between your last academic year and the time of application, you are as good as any other person without a study gap.
 Various reasons, such as employment, vacation, health issues, and business ventures, can be used to explain your study gap.
 You can provide these reasons in your Statement of Purpose.